iZettle/api-documentation/finance-api/user-guides/fetch-purchase-information-for-transactions.md

 > **Note:** For refunds, a new "refund purchase" record is created with a negative amount instead.
 It represents a refund of an original purchase.
 Transactions of the type `CARD_REFUND` in the Finance API refers to this new "refund purchase" instead of the original purchase.

-1. Regularly fetch purchases and store them in a local database.
-For example, every midnight.
+1. Fetch purchases regularly, for example every midnight, and store the data in a local database.
 In the request parameters, set the `startDate` to the last time of fetching purchases.

     ```
     GET /purchases/v2?startDate={startDate}